 This country of mine, if I can still call it that, is not easy to get around.
 Toyama is merely 55min away from Tokyo if you fly.
 With a long-awaited Shinkansen the bullet train, 2.5hrs.
 A budget-friendly option that I chose, a night bus, leaves Shinjuku at midnight, drops you off at JR Toyama at 6:40am.
 The 10,000+ feet of mountain ranges surrounding my hometown make the ground transport grudgingly lengthy.
 Japan as a whole is more mountainous than an outsider would expect; Tokyo, which represents Japan to most, sits on the widest flat piece of land in the mainland, a disadvantage in the wartimes and a rare advantage for a Japanese city in the time of growth, whereas most other cities are built modestly by the waters or in the valleys, and connected by JR railroads and highways that are flawlessly maintained by tax, fares and tolls which definitely add up (more on this later).
 Depending on your destination, it costs more to travel domestically than abroad.
 I had been to more cities and places outside of Japan border than within, even before this crazy travel binge.
 So I figured, since I postponed my trip to China, I'd rediscover the country who issues my passport.

 After I returned my rental in Hakodate, I had about 6 hours to kill before I got on the night ferry.
-Asked the girl at Budget where I can drink solo within walking distance, she suggested Daimon street which kinda looked like another tourist trap; a dozen or so modest establishments all tucked in a designated block, almost like a curated version of Goldengai in Shinjuku.
+Asked the girl at Budget (rental car) where I can drink solo within walking distance, she suggested Daimon street which seemed like another tourist trap; a dozen or so modest establishments all tucked in a designated block, almost like a curated version of Golden-gai in Shinjuku.
 I walked around a few times unsure about this whole deal let alone where I can settle, then a bottle of shochu named "Peasants Daughter" caught my eye and decided on a good ol' izakaya stand.

 "Let the ingredients speak for themselves.
 Don't interfere.
 Save your creative intent and ego."
-I'm paraphrasing it, but that about sums up what I was told by a chef I met in Toyama several years back.
+I'm paraphrasing it, but is the exact same thing that I heard from a chef I met in Toyama several years back.
 Toyama or Hakodate, a good chef knows when s/he is privileged, and would not smear the goodness with your ideas or ambition. #notetoself

 One event in my life that reminded me of where I come from more than any other happened on my mom's 64th birthday.